Greater London Women's Football League: Expansion

 The league added a third division in 1975, a fourth division in 1978, a fifth Premier division in 1991 that offered promotion into the WFA National League, and a sixth division in 1996.
 In 1975, the league named Steve Perryman its president and added a third division.
 By 1978, Millwall had joined the league Fulham.
 By 1982, Tottenham, Watford, and West Ham had joined.
 The first league match held at a men's first division ground was on 19 April 1989 at The Den between Millwall and Romford.

 Hackney Women's F.C., a woman-run and openly lesbian club with an anti-racist charter, was founded in 1986 and began competing in the Greater London Women's Regional League in the 1990s.
 The club reported incidents of homophobic and bigoted behavior experienced by players to the Women's Football Association and The Football Association.

 Chelsea and Arsenal joined in 1990, and Queen's Park Rangers Women joined in 1997.

-Fulhuam launched the league's, and nation's, first professional women's club on 20 April 2000.
+Fulham launched the league's, and nation's, first professional women's club on 20 April 2000.
 Longtime members Brentford W.F.C. held its first match at Griffin Park on 1 March 2003.
 In 2006, Fulham Deaf L.F.C. joined the league.
 In 2008, they won the treble of Division 4, the Sue Sharples Memorial Trophy, and the Russell Cup.
 Ashford Town W.F.C and New London Lionesses join in 2016.